publisha/publisha.github.io/pages/about.md

 Here is a random photo taken by me.

 [![My shadow bottom right.
 View from Wittenham Clumps by the Thames at Dorchester.](../../images/2017/01/fromWittenhamClumps.jpg)](../../images/2017/01/fromWittenhamClumps.jpg)

+## Built with Jekyll and Edited with Atom

+This site is built with **jekyll** and delivered on a GitHub repository.
+My preferred writing tool is Atom 'cos you can customise it!

+I based this look and feel on the [Lanyon theme from here][2b9a33ee].

+  [2b9a33ee]: http://lanyon.getpoole.com/ "Lanyon"